Malchemis/reviewSET/README.md

 ## Project Overview

 This repository is designed to facilitate the tracking and classification of reviews for meta-analysis.
-The primary focus is on sound event detection reviews.
+The primary focus (see defaults parameter) is on sound event detection reviews.

 ## reviewSET.py